Welcome to this course where we'll do our best to explain how we work at OpenClassrooms. 🤗

 The mission is ambitious.
 How do people know what to do on a daily basis to get there? 🤔

-This is exactly why we also have a vision: it tells us how we're going to be pursuing our mission for years to come.
+This is why we also have a vision: it tells us how to pursue our mission for years to come.

-In fact, we have set an ambitious goal for 2025: we want to help 1 million people to find a job.
+We have set an ambitious goal for 2025: We want to help 1 million people to find a job.

 We think this is a goal worth pursuing.
 It makes a lot of sense: the world is moving at a faster pace, new jobs are being created, others are currently disappearing.
 How do we help all the people who struggle with these changes?
 With education!
 Yes, we think education is the answer to a lot of things. 😉

-This explains why OpenClassrooms courses are designed with the professional world in mind.
-This is why we've decided to put aside younger learners (K-12) at least for the moment.
-We've chosen to focus only on courses that can lead you quickly to a job.
+OpenClassrooms courses are designed with the professional world in mind.
+We've chosen to focus only on courses that can help you find work quickly.
+Therefore, we've decided to put aside younger learners (K-12) at least for the moment.

 How We Decide What We Should Do

 This is a question we ask ourselves often: is it worth doing?
-Every new project requires time and effort, and we can quickly get drowned by the amount of work to do.
+Every new project requires time and effort, and we can quickly drown in the amount of work to do.
 On the other hand, we shouldn't miss new opportunities either.

-Let me give you 2 recent examples (at the time of writing) of decisions we've made based on our mission and vision.
+Let me give you two recent examples (at the time of writing) of decisions we've made based on our mission and vision.

 Yes, We Should Do This 👍

-For years we've been delivering online courses to everyone.
-This is our main job and we're getting good at this.
-We've even created full "learning paths" regrouping specific courses and projects to help people learn a new job.
-These paths can lead you to a State-endorsed degree.
+We've been delivering online courses to everyone for years.
+This is our main job, and we're getting good at this.
+We've even created full "learning paths" by regrouping specific courses and projects to help people learn a new job.
+These paths can lead you to a state-endorsed degree.

 Then, one day, we had an idea: why should we stop when someone gets a degree?
 Isn't it part of our vision to help people get a job?

-One could say that "we've done our job" since we've delivered a degree telling people that they are ready.
-However, considering our vision, we can also say that we haven't completely achieved our own goal.
+You could say that we've done our job since we've delivered a degree that tells people when they are ready.
+However, considering our vision, we can also say that we didn't completely achieved our work.

-That is why we've decided to give professional advice to our learners who've finished a path as well.
-We give them courses and specific mentors to help them search for their future job and prepare for job interviews.
+We've also decided to give professional advice to our learners who have finished a path.
+We offer courses and specific mentors to help them search for a job and prepare for interviews.

 No, We Shouldn't Do This 👎

-Let's take another example.
-We've been delivering some Maths courses for years on OpenClassrooms.
-There aren't a lot of them but people seem to like it.
+Let's look at another example.
+We've been delivering some maths courses for years on OpenClassrooms.
+There aren't a lot of them, but people seem to like it.
 They are targeted at K-12 learners who want to prepare for an academic exam.

 These courses have been on hold for a while, because we've been busy with other topics.
-Then, one day, we had an opportunity to resume creating these courses.
-We found a very good teacher who could help build the Maths courses.
-Everything seemed perfect except... we didn't do it.
+Then, one day, we had an opportunity to resume creating the math courses and found a good teacher who could help build them.
+Everything seemed perfect except - we didn't do it.

-We asked ourselves: should we do this project?
-Will it help people land in a new job, as our vision states?
-Well... hardly.
-This is more an academic course.
+We asked ourselves: Should we do this project?
+Will it help people find a new job, as our vision states?
+Well, hardly.
+It is more an academic course.

 Would it be useful?
 Sure!
 Did we want to do it?
 You bet!
-But sometimes we have to make hard decisions, and our mission and vision help us a lot to make this kind of decision.
+But sometimes we have to make hard choices, and our mission and vision statements help us make these kinds of decisions.